 Introduction to the varied roles dance, dancers, and audiences play in society.
-While considering a broad range of concert and social dance practices, students will examine aesthetic ideologies in their historical and cultural contexts.
-Through watching, reading, and discussion, students will investigate how dance functions in relationship to and with gender, class, age, ability, and sexuality.
+While considering a broad range of concert, commercial and social dance practices, students will examine aesthetic ideologies in their historical and cultural contexts.
+Through watching, reading, and discussion, students will investigate the relationship between dance and body, race, gender, class, age, ability, and sexuality.
 In-class movement experiences and required attendance at an on-campus performance will elucidate course lectures.
-Theme: Engaging Creative, Aesthetic and Spiritual Experience